 - The school bell is music, not a bell or buzzer.
 You will know what I mean when you hear it.

 - There is generally one day a week where elementary schools get out earlier than the other days.
 Check with your school.

-- Sunday is a school day not a day off.
+- Sunday is a school day, not a day off.
 This is a major difference.
 Say goodbye to the concept of ‘weekend’.
-On Friday schools have early dismissal or are closed.
+On Friday schools have an early dismissal or are closed.

 - Students sit at tables for two.
 Books are kept in a cubby, magirot (plastic drawers), or on a bookcase.